-In terms of the Employment Equity Act, 1998 (Act 55 of 1998), Bergrivier Local Municipality is required to prepare and submit an Employment Equity Plan.
-The Municipality approved a new Employment Equity Plan in March 2013 which will be subject to annual review during October.
+In terms of the Employment Equity Act, 1998 (Act 55 of 1998), Bergrivier Local Municipality is required to prepare and submit an annual review of the Employment Equity Plan.
+The Municipality approved a new Employment Equity Plan in March 2013 which will be subject to annual review during October each year.
 The Employment Equity Plan is based on the demographics of the Western Cape.

 The development of an Employment Equity Plan is a legislative obligation under the Employment Equity Act.
-The Plan provides a framework for the achievement of equity across the Municipality- it guides the inclusion of equity and access strategies as integral components of strategic planning.
+The Plan provides a framework for the achievement of equity across the Municipality; it guides the inclusion of equity and access strategies as integral components of strategic planning.